payu-org/payu/docs/source/design.rst

 postscript
    Users can specify arbitrary post-processing scripts, which runs as a separate PBS job.
-   This step is after the collate job is completed successfully, if collate is enabled.
+   This step runs after the model run and collate job (if enabled) have completed successfully.

 sync
    When enabled, payu syncs the archive directory with a specificed remote directory.
-   Payu sync job is submitted after the collate job is completed successfully, if collate is enabled.
+   The sync job runs after the model run, collate job (if enabled), and postscript job (if enabled) have completed successfully.
-   Currently, ``postscript`` and ``sync`` jobs are submitted at the same time.
-   As a result, ``payu sync`` does not wait for the postscript job to complete, and does not sync the most recent ``output`` directory (see :ref:`Postprocessing` and :ref:`User_processing`).

 Style Guide
 ===========